leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

    ![Enable Data Guard](./images/enable-data-guard.png " ")

-7. On the Enable Data Guard page, configure your Data Guard association.
+7. Configure your Data Guard association on the Enable Data Guard page.

    ![Select peer database](./images/select-peer-db.png " ")

       * In the **Select peer DB system** section, provide the following information for the standby database to obtain a list of available Exadata systems in which to locate the standby database:

         * **Region**: Select a region where you want to locate the standby database.
-The region where the primary database is located is selected, by default.
+The hint text associated with this field tells you in which Region the primary Database is located.
+The Region where the primary Database is located is selected by default.
 You can choose to locate the standby database in a different region.
-The hint text associated with this field tells you in which region the primary database is located.
         * **Availability domain**: Select an availability domain for the standby database.
 The hint text associated with this field tells you in which availability domain the primary database is located.
-        * **Shape**: Select the shape of the standby Exadata system.
+        * **Shape**: Select the Shape of the standby Exadata system.
         * **Data Guard peer resource type**: Select DB System or **VM Cluster**.
         * Select a DB system or cloud VM cluster from the drop-down list.